balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   }
   ```

-  - If you would like the same USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
+  - If you would like the same USB Key or NVMe on which the balenaOS flasher image has been written to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
   ```json
   "installer": {
       "migrate": {